MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/use-adminpak-remotely-administer-computers.md

 The OOB version of GPMC must be run on 32-bit platforms.
 The OOB version of GPMC is not supported on 64-bit versions of Microsoft Windows.
 There are no plans to update the OOB version of GPMC to support 64-bit versions of Microsoft Windows for Windows Server 2003 or Windows XP Service Pack 2 (SP2).
 In 64-bit versions of Windows Vista and of Windows Server 2008. the 64-bit version of GPMC is supported.
 However, GPMC Reporting cannot be installed on all 64-bit versions of Microsoft Windows.
 This version of GPMC is not part of any current Administration Tools package.

-Also, you may receive the following error message when you try to open GPMC:Windows cannot find `GPEDIT.MSC`.
+Also, you may receive the following error message when you try to open GPMC:Windows cannot find GPEDIT.MSC.
 This problem occurs even though you use the following command to open GPMC:  `%windir%\syswow64\mmc.exe %windir%\system32\gpmc.msc -32`
 For more information, click the following article number to view the article in the Microsoft Knowledge Base: